shihzhibin/Operations-Research-Applications-and-Implementation/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-From the demand perspective, with the increasing value of demand variance, the retailer's order quantity `increases` while the profit `decreases`(Fig.5).
+From the demand perspective, with the increasing value of  `demand variance `, the retailer's  `order quantity ` increases while the `profit ` decreases(Fig.5).

-Besides, the increment rate of inventory is `decreasing` while the increment rate of profit increasing with demand uncertainty(Fig.6), which indicates barter can effectively cope with variance in demand.
+Besides, the increment rate of inventory is decreasing while the increment rate of profit increasing with demand uncertainty(Fig.6), which indicates barter can effectively cope with variance in demand.

 <p style="text-align:center">
   <img src="./Fig.5.png" width="400" height="300"/>